Zamiell/jud6s/README.md

 ## What Is It?

-This is a racing mod for *The Binding of Isaac: Afterbirth* that stays very close to the original game while slightly tweaking it to be more fair for racing.
+This is a mod that stays very close to the original game while slightly tweaking it to be more fair for racing.

-This is the mod used in several [Balls of Steel](http://www.ballsofsteel.tv/) weekly tournaments, hosted by [Diabetech](http://www.twitch.tv/diabetech).
+This has been used in several [Balls of Steel](http://www.ballsofsteel.tv/) weekly tournaments hosted by [Diabetech](http://www.twitch.tv/diabetech).

 <br />